fesallomer/Sales-performance-/README.md

    - A significant portion of deals are won (48.18%), showing a good success rate.
    - Engaging and prospecting stages indicate a healthy pipeline for future deals.

-These insights help in understanding the performance dynamics of the sales team and managers, aiding in strategic decisions and identifying areas for improvement.